Final Exam

 - The third policy should check the result of the KeptnAnalysis and roll back the flagdefinition to it's previous state.

-. - You need to watch the API Group Kind
+- You need to watch the API Group Kind Analysis/statusfor anUPDATEoperation.

 Tips and Lessons Learned